 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

-- Prepare 3 15 cm (6 inch) round cake pan with parchment paper
+- Prepare 3 x 15 cm (6 inch) round cake pan with parchment paper

-- With an Electric hand mixer beat together the wet ingredients: room temperature egg, oil and milk just until combined then pour coffee in
+- With an Electric hand mixer , whip together the wet ingredients: room temperature egg, oil, milk, and coffee for 2-3 minutes

-- Sift dry ingredients; flour, baking powder, baking soda, cocoa, salt then add sugar
+- Sift dry ingredients; flour, baking powder, baking soda, cocoa, and salt

 - Pour wet ingredients into dry ingredients then fold just until combined